renedeanda/AdNotes/README.md

 AdNotes is a digital marketing app to create text ads from your mobile phone in the form of expanded text ads.
 Includes CSV export & dark/light themes.

-You can download the app here on the Google Play Store: https://play.google.com/store/apps/details?id=com.dcrtns.adnotebook
+You can download the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.dcrtns.adnotebook).

 I made this app in one week a few years back when seeking my first Android job.
 It was an idea that sprung from my love of marketing & desire to create simple clean apps.
 I've updated it minimally over the last few years & also converted the entire app from Java to Kotlin.